Human nature: Legalism

-Human nature is one of the major pillars of Legalism in China.
-However, Legalists do not concern themselves with whether human goodness or badness is inborn, and whether human beings possess the fundamental qualities associated with that nature.
+Legalism is based on a distrust of human nature.
+Adherents to this philosophy do not concern themselves with whether human goodness or badness is inborn, and whether human beings possess the fundamental qualities associated with that nature.

 Legalists see the overwhelming majority of human beings as selfish in nature.
-They hold the view that human nature is evil, in which individuals are driven by selfishness.
-Therefore, people are not expected to always behave morally.
-For instance, due to the corrupt nature of humans, Legalists did not trust that officials would carry out their duties in a fair and impartial manner.
+They hold the view that human nature is evil.
+They believe that one should not expect that people will behave morally.
+For instance, due to the corrupt nature of humans, they did not trust that officials would carry out their duties in a fair and impartial manner.
 There is a perpetual political struggle, characterized by conflict among contending human actors and interests, where individuals are easily tempted due to their selfish nature at the expense of others.

-According to Legalism, selfishness in human nature can not be eliminated or altered by education or self-cultivation.
+According to Legalism, the selfishness in human nature can not be eliminated or altered by education or self-cultivation.
 It dismisses the possibility that people can overcome their selfishness and considers the possibility that people can be driven by moral commitment to be exceptionally rare.
 Legalists do not see the individual morality of both the rulers or the ruled as an important concern in a political system.
 Instead, Legalist thinkers such as Han Fei emphasize clear and impersonal norms and standards (such as laws, regulations, and rules) as the basis to maintain order.

-As human nature has an unchanging selfish but satiable core, Han Fei argues that competition for external goods during times of scarcity produces disorder, while times of abundance simply mean that people do not fall back into chaos and conflict but not that they are necessarily nice.
-Additionally, Han Fei argues that people are all motivated by their unchanging selfish core to want whatever advantage they can gain from whomever they can gain such advantage, which especially comes to expression in situations where people can act with impunity.
+In Han Fei's view, a core feature of human nature is that humans are selfish, but that their desires are satiable.
+He argues that competition for external goods produces disorder during times of scarcity due to this nature.
+If there is no scarcity, humans may treat each other well, but they will not become nice; it is that they do not turn to disorder when scarcity is absent.
+Han Fei also argues that people are all motivated by their unchanging selfish core to want whatever advantage they can gain from whomever they can gain such advantage, which especially comes to expression in situations where people can act with impunity.